 Are Hydra Nazis?

 Nick Spencer's Captain America twist was controversial for one simple reason above all others: to most of the world, Hydra are Nazis.
 In fans' eyes, Marvel has just made Captain America - the man who famously socked Hitler in the jaw - a Nazi.
-Adding to the controversy, the solicits for Secret Empire #5 hint that even Magneto will ally with Hydra.
+Adding to the controversy, the solicits and variant covers for Secret Empire #5 hint that even Magneto will ally with Hydra.
 Although Magneto is traditionally portrayed as an #XMen villain, it's worth noting that he's a Holocaust survivor who's shown nothing but contempt for Hydra in the past.
 Fans were furious at this act of perceived character assassination.

 But are Hydra really Nazis?
 Nick Spencer has argued otherwise, and Secret Empire #0 went to great lengths to show the ancient history of Hydra.
 It's clear he views Hydra as fascist, but not strictly Nazi.
 Unfortunately, I rather think that ship has sailed; Captain America: The First Avenger and Captain America: The Winter Soldier both portrayed the terrorist group as Nazis.
 Given the films reach a wider audience than the comics (or even the TV shows), most fans view Hydra as Nazis, leaving Spencer struggling to defend the arc.